WeblateOrg/weblate/docs/api.rst

 day), so it is recommended to use authentication.
 The authentication is using token, which you can get in your profile.
 Use it in the ``Authorization`` header:

-.. http:get:: /api/
+.. http:any:: /

-    The API root entry point.

-    The headers, status codes and parameters here apply to all other endpoints as well.
+    Generic request behaviour for the API, the headers, status codes and parameters here apply to all endpoints as well.

     :query format: Response format (overrides :http:header:`Accept`).
                    Possible values depends on REST framework setup,